Oolong: Tea'd Between The Lines

-Oolong teas that have been oxidized between 70% and 99% are considered dark oolongs, and are closer on the spectrum to a black tea leaf.
-Full-bodied and smoky, the liquor is brown in color.
+Oolong teas oxidized between 70% and 99% are considered dark oolongs and are closer on the spectrum to a black tea leaf.
+Full-bodied and smoky, the liquor is brown.
 Blue Mountain Oolong has a rich, smooth texture and toasted oak flavor.
 Dark oolongs have complex tones, like a fine barrel-aged whiskey.
-Tones of intense balsam, earthiness, and pepper linger on the palette.
+Tastes of intense balsam, earthiness, and pepper linger on the palate.

 No matter which oolong variety suits your palette, your cup will be full of beneficial compounds that heal the body and soothe the mind.
 Drinking oolong regularly may facilitate weight loss!
 Oolong tea increases resting metabolic rate, increasing calorie burn and fat oxidation.